Ajax denied title as Eredivisie ends season without promotion and relegation | Goal.com

 "This is a major blow for us.
 The difference between playing in the first or the second tier is huge.
 The first tier gets way more money and we are working on a new stadium and build our strategies around it.
 Now this is been taken away from us and that feels like injustice."

-The KNVB will send their outcome to the UEFA to be ratfied on May 25, where it is expected to be accepted as a formality.
+The KNVB will send their outcome to the UEFA to be ratfied before May 25, where it is expected to be accepted as a formality.